argoitz/bitgune-backend-test/README.md

-# Simple API REST with JWT Auth
+# Bitgune technical test

 ## Description

-This is a example code of how to buid a JWT authentication API.
+This is a example code For Bitgune technical test.
 This APi is connected to [mongodb](https://cloud.mongodb.com/) in cloud.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Requirements](#requirements)
 - [Installation](#installation)